crates-dev/recoverable-spawn/readme.md

 [Api Docs](https://docs.rs/recoverable-spawn/latest/recoverable_spawn/)

-> A library to automatically restart a thread after a panic.
-This is useful for ensuring that threads continue running even in the event of an unexpected error.
-It provides a simple and effective mechanism to catch panics, restart the thread, and optionally log the error for monitoring and debugging purposes.
+> A thread that supports automatic recovery from panics, allowing threads to restart after a panic.
+Useful for resilient and fault-tolerant concurrency in network and web programming.

 ## Installation